Oil prices increase on world markets

 Oil prices have risen on the world markets.

-On London ICE (InterContinental Exchange) cost of the Brent crude oil rose $0.19 to stand at $63.42 while the price of US light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.15 to trade at $57.45 on the world markets.
+On London ICE (Intercontinental Exchange Futures) cost of the Brent crude oil increased $0.35 to stand at $65.25.
+The price of the US Light crude oil at the NYMEX (New York Mercantile Exchange) rose $0.11 to trade at $58.47.

 © Content from this site must be hyperlinked when used.